 How Does Online Banking Software Work?

-Online banking software or Internet banking software is used to access a bank or financial institution’s online banking services.
+Online banking as service software or Internet banking software is used to access a bank or financial institution’s online banking services.
 Customers register with the bank for online banking; create a password and fulfil the required customer verification processes then they can access the bank’s online site to make transactions.
 The credentials necessary to set up access to online banking are not the same as those needed for mobile or telephone banking.
 In many cases the customer is allocated an online banking account number for internet banking whether or not they have applied for online banking access.
 Then in the future, if the customer decides to sign up for online banking they already have an account number.
 The online banking account number is usually different to the customer’s regular account number as multiple account numbers can be linked to one account.
 The bank can determine which accounts have access to different bank services and products.

 What Can You Do with Online Banking?